javierconcha/ocdb-docs/docs/source/index.rst

 Welcome to the Copernicus OCDB Database System (OCDB)!
 ================================
+Comparison between simultaneous in-situ measurements and satellite sensor products are fundamental for satellite product validation, to prove the accuracy and limitations of the data services.
+In addition, in-situ measurements alone or combined with satellite products are required for Ocean Colour algorithm development

-The aim of the Copernicus Ocean Colour Database (OCDB)_ is to provide a platform to collect, organize and make available to ocean colour community, ocean colour related _in-situ_ measurements, useful for satellite derived ocean colour products validation and algorithm development.
+Considered the need for sustained access to in situ-Fiducial Reference Measurements for the Copernicus programme, the aim of the Copernicus Ocean Colour Database (OCDB_) is to provide a platform to collect, organize and make available to ocean colour community, ocean colour related _in-situ_ measurements, useful for satellite derived ocean colour products validation and algorithm development.

 This tool enables researchers to store and eventually share into an organised Database their own _in-situ_ data, in a standardized format.

-The Copernicus OCDB_
+                                                                                                            Go to the Copernicus OCDB_

 .. _OCDB: http://ocdb.eumetsat.int